TACC/Lmod/docs/source/441_lmod_glossary.rst

        A Lua table defined in ``src/lmod.in.lua`` that acts as a configuration and dispatch target for module loading commands.
 Entries in the main command dispatch table, ``lmodCmdA`` (for user commands like "load", "add", etc.), point to ``loadTbl`` via their ``action`` field.
 The ``loadTbl`` itself contains properties relevant to the load operation, most importantly a ``cmd`` field that holds a direct reference to the primary function responsible for handling the load request, which is ``Load_Usr()`` (located in ``src/cmdfuncs.lua``).
 It may also contain other metadata like ``name`` (for debugging/identification) and ``checkMPATH`` (a boolean indicating if ``MODULEPATH`` needs to be checked).

    LocationT
-       A class (defined in ``src/LocationT.lua``) that creates a structured representation of module locations.
-It is typically initialized with data derived from ``ModuleA`` (which itself is built from ``DirTree``'s scan of ``MODULEPATH``). ``LocationT``'s primary purpose is to provide an efficient way to search for modules (via its ``LocationT:search(name)`` method) and to help ``MName`` objects resolve a given module name string (which might follow various conventions like Name/Version, Category/Name/Version) to its canonical file path and associated properties.
+       A class (defined in ``src/LocationT.lua``) that creates a tructured representation of module locations when the module  tree is completely N/V or C/N/V and not N/V/V. It is typically initialized with data derived from ``ModuleA`` (which itself is built from ``DirTree``'s scan of ``MODULEPATH``). ``LocationT``'s primary purpose is to provide an efficient way to search for modules (via its ``LocationT:search(name)`` method) and to help ``MName`` objects resolve a given module name string (which might follow various conventions like Name/Version, Category/Name/Version) to its canonical file path and associated properties.
 It achieves this by abstracting the complexities of different directory layouts found across various module trees, effectively creating a readily searchable map or index.

    mcp
        (Main Control Program)